dask/dask-kubernetes/doc/source/kubecluster2.rst

 .. warning::
     `KubeCluster2` is experimental for now.
 So any bug reports are appreciated!

-:doc: The Dask Operator is for creating and managing a Dask cluster which using a Kubernetes Operator.
+:doc: The Dask Operator is for creating and managing a Dask Cluster.
 It's installed on the Kubernetes cluster and then users can create clusters via the Kubernetes API (``kubectl``) or the Python API (``KubeCluster2``)

 Installing the Operator
 -----------------------